Want to follow along with this writing? Sign up Today, it's free and easy

 Thank you for posting this onto Figment.
 Soo glad I got a chance to read it.
 Never stop writing

-almost 4 years ago Katie ZaBAM said:
+about 4 years ago Katie ZaBAM said:

 THAT WAS SHEER BRILLIANCE.
 SLDKJFLSKDJLKASLDKFJASLD

 ...Sorry for the all caps, I had to get it out of my system.
 This was really marvelously grafted from beginning to end.
 I also love that there was a valuable lesson to be learned, even if it was through the hard way.
 Fantastic job!!

 about 4 years ago Madi DiMercurio said:

 OMG!
 I loved it! the connection between Anderson and her as brother and sister are strong. definitely the parts where she acts as the big sister in charge and then at the end when she crys over him because he didn't make it.

 I loved the whole thing. and i loved how you ended it

 great job! :)

 about 4 years ago Karyn Jade Leigh said:

 Oh my gosh.
 This knocked me off my feet.
 I loved it!!!
 Sooo much!
 My heart broke at the ending!
 Oh my gosh.
 Wow.
 You are a fantastic writer.
 Never stop.
 Ever. ♥